jelmerk/liferay-6.1-build-template/readme.md

 Description :

-A set of build scripts that make it easy to start a liferay 6.1 project based on the community edition
+A set of build scripts that make it easy to start a liferay 6.1 project based on the community edition To read more about why this template is organized the way it is, read the following [blog post](http://blog.orange11.nl/2012/05/03/liferay-sdk-development-best-practices/) on the orange11 blog

 Getting started :